sguox002/leetcode/leetcode-all.md

 greedy:
 - from left to right, get the min height minh[i] minh is monotonically decreasing.
 - sort box.
-- from right to left, push the smallest box to the right.
+- from right to left, push the smallest box to the right (fill right first).
 ->>

 <<-1580	Put Boxes Into the Warehouse II    		63.0%	Medium
 given a list of boxes with heights, and a list of warehouses with height from left to right.
-- you can push from left or right.
+- you can push from left or right (both sides).
 - you can change box order.
 return max number of boxes you can push into the warehouse.
 greedy: higher box is hard to arrange, so try higher first.